 - Decide what date you will vote.

 - Figure out where you can vote.
 If you vote early you can vote at any of the Early Voting locations.
 All Early Voting locations are "universal" - meaning that no matter where you live in the county, you can vote at any of these locations.
-If you vote on election day, you can vote at your home polling place any of the universal voting locations.
+If you vote on election day, you can vote at your home polling place or at any of the universal voting locations.

 Whether you need help with filling out your ballot, getting a ride to the polls or something else, reach out to family, friends, community organizations, faith organizations or political parties that may be able to help.
 If you have any questions, reach out to the County Clerk's office through email at firstname.lastname@example.org or call (217)384-3724.